krauselab/krauselab/content/home/projects.md

 +++
-# Accomplishments widget.
+# Ongoing projects in the lab.
 widget = "active_projects"  # See https://sourcethemes.com/academic/docs/page-builder/
 headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 30  # Order that this section will appear.

-title = "Active projects"
+title = "Active research"
 subtitle = "A selection of our ongoing research."

 # Date format